typelevel/squants/shared/src/main/scala/squants2/README.md

   def conversionFactor: Double  // maybe BigDecimal instead def apply[A: Numeric](a: A): Quantity[A, D]
   /* ... */
 }

-// Used to Convert conversion factors to type A
-// Converters for standard types are provided abstract class Converter[A] {
-  def apply(factor: Double): A
-}

 abstract class Quantity[A: Numeric, D <: Dimension] {